 My thinking is this; white hat and squeaky clean SEO companies will thrive in any environment.
 I think it is going to be a great time to be a marketer and the people who do great work, who write great content and who can create relationships will do well.
 I see web 3.0 as a much needed boost to how we use search engines.

 In many ways, web 3.0 is the current form of linking that Google would prefer to see!
 Relevant links, relevant keywords, varied keywords that all ties together.
 I suppose if you do black hat junk content and spammy link building then this would scare you but the rest of us are looking forward to this.
 In many ways, we’re already doing most of this for my clients because I see myself as a marketer first and a SEO second.
-I see my role as education customers to think beyond where they are on Google and focus on getting traffic from a multitude of other sources and then convert that traffic into a happy customer.
+I see my role as educating clients to think beyond where they are on Google and focus on getting traffic from a multitude of other sources and then convert that traffic into happy customers.

 As you can see the world is getting smaller.
 Web 3.0 or whatever else it might be called is a welcomed and much needed change that will shake up the SEO industry in a positive way.
 I think that it will be great for businesses, end users and SEO companies.
 And you’ll start to see more an more SEO agencies talking about semantic web optimisation services!
 By the way we got in early and started to optimise “semantic web optimisation” all around Australia.
 It will be interesting to see whether this term will become more highly searched and become a “money” keyword.